teambvd/convert-ppt-to-pdf/README.md

 # Convert to PDF

 Batch convert every ppt to pdf files by Automator on MacOS.
-Requires

-_M$ Powerpoint to be installed on the devices_
+_Requires M$ Powerpoint to be installed on the device_

 ## How to make the Convert to PDF